Abdullahi-Adetunji/Abdullahi-Adetunji/README.md

 ## About Me 🚀

-I'm a Software Engineer (Frontend | React | Next.js) building production-grade web applications — from fintech infrastructure handling real money to a neuroscience research platform.
-I also have a background in WordPress development, and I'm a physiology student, which shapes how I approach systems: understand them closely before you touch them.
+I'm a Software Engineer (Frontend | React | Next.js) building production-grade web applications.
+I also have a background in WordPress development, and I'm a physiology student.

 I enjoy turning ideas into clean, interactive, and engaging web experiences using modern frontend tools and best practices.